tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ### Get your external ip

 1. Go to the `https://console.cloud.google.com/vertex-ai/workbench` page.
 Make sure you are on the right project.
-Click on the instance name to get more options.
+Click on the instance name to open the `Notebook details` page.

 ![airflow-instance-1.png](images/airflow_workshop/airflow-instance-1.png)

-2. Click on `VIEW VM DETAILS` option.
+2. Click on `VIEW VM DETAILS` to open the `instancesDetail` page.

 ![airflow-instance-2.png](images/airflow_workshop/airflow-instance-2.png)

-3. Scroll down and go to `Network interfaces` section.
+3. Scroll down on the `instancesDetail` page and go to `Network interfaces` section.
 You can get your external ip from the `External IP address` section.

 ![airflow-instance-3.png](images/airflow_workshop/airflow-instance-3.png)